geekyfox/scheming/leanpub/chapter_5.md

 I think I mentioned Pascal somewhere in Chapter 2 of this story.
 As I remember, I haven't touched it since high school, which makes it two decades, give or take a year.
 But, truth be told, I (very briefly) dabbled with an idea of using Pascal in this very project.
 I mean, implementing an obscure programming language in another obscure programming language, just how cool is that!

 Then I scanned the manual for Free Pascal and realized that no, this is definitely not gonna fly.
-The show-stopper was Pascal's lack of forward declaration for types, so you must define a type above the places where you use it, or else it's an error.
-And if it doesn't seem like such a big deal, have you noticed that by now I wrote a full-fledged parser, and a good chunk of an evaluation engine, and few bits of standard library, and I still haven't defined *a single* data type.
+The show-stopper was Pascal's lack of forward declaration for types.
+So that you must define a type above the places where you use it, or else it's an error.
+And if it doesn't seem like such a big deal, have you noticed that by now I wrote a full-fledged parser, and a good chunk of an evaluation engine, and few bits of standard library, and I still haven't defined *a single* concrete data type.
 I just said "oh yeah, this is a pointer to `struct object`, don't ask," and C compiler is, like, "okay, I'm cool with that."
 But in Pascal it's apparently illegal.

 And no, this is not just a funny gimmick.
 In fact it's an experiment in tackling one of the hardest problems in software engineering which is: how to demonstrate that design of your program makes any sense?